Taxi drivers are in big cities all over the country and play a role in helping locals and travelers get around.

 But, are taxi drivers blue-collar workers like many think?

-Yes, working as a taxi driver is a blue collar job.
+Yes, taxi drivers are blue collar jobs.
 There is more manual labor than most think and the physical requirements make it a very “taxing” job on the body.

 Let’s talk a little more about why driving a taxi is blue collar work.